 Austin has become known as a foodie destination for a reason–all the high-quality eateries and bars.
 See the city at night from one of the rooftop venues while you eat and drink the best Austin has to offer.
 The views are excellent at the P6, the 77 Degree Rooftop Bar, the Hotel Van Zandt rooftop, and Terrace 59.

 If you need something to do indoors with the kids, try the Thinkery.
 With hands-on STEAM exhibits, arts, crafts, and a performance stage, even the adults will want to get involved.

 Get out of the city for a tour of nature!
 From caverns to kayaking, you can tour land and water for some great family activities.
 And don’t miss Bats & Segways, where you will get training on a Segway scooter, then traverse the area with a final stop the view the sunset flight of Mexican free-tail bats.

 While you’re checking out nature, make sure you get to the Texas Hill Country.
 This beautiful land will make you want to come back for more with miles and miles to explore.
 Investigate on your own or take a tour.
 If you want a tasting tour, try Texas Tipsy Tours, one of the local favorites.

-If you still need more to do, just turn around and point your finger.
+If you still need more to do this Austin summer, just turn around and point your finger.
 You’ll find something that looks like you need to yell, “Let’s go there!”